christopherrowley/ESP32_FFT/README.md

     3. click "Ok" to close out of preferences.
 It should begin to add something.
     4. Go to `Tools->Board->Board Manager`
     5. A panel should pop up, and search "ESP32"
-    6. Download the version by Espressif Systems
+    6. Download the version by Espressif Systems (version 2.0.14 works)
     7. Now to set the board, go to `Tools->Board->esp32->"ESP32 Dev Module"`

 3. From the Arduino library manager, you will need:
-    - FastLED Neomatrix
+    - FastLED Neomatrix (by Marc Merlin v1.1.0)
-    - EasyButton libraries .
+    - EasyButton libraries (by Evert Arias v2.0.3)
-    - arduinoFFT library (Seems to work, but reports of `DCRemoval()` not working.
+    - arduinoFFT library (by Enrique Condes v1.6.2) (Seems to work, but reports of `DCRemoval()` not working.
 If this is the case, so download it from the [GitHub repository](https://github.com/kosme/arduinoFFT) and install it from a zip file [`Sketch->Include Library->Add .ZIP Library`])

     - To load the Arduino FFT (or other) library: